i2bc/TOP/README.md

 - Christine Pourcel (<christine.pourcel@u-psud.fr>)
 - Jean-Philippe Vernadet (<jean-philippe.vernadet@laposte.net>)

 The TOP (Transcript Orientation Pipeline) pipeline was initially designed to determine the orientation of CRISPR sequences from transcripts from high throughput sequencing.
+This pipeline would improve the database [CRISPRCasdb].
 However, it could be used to determine the orientation of any sequence of interest.

 ## Installation